redore1234/PhoneStoreProject/README.md

 1. **[8/11/2020 13:47] Pham Minh Tan - @tanpm77**
 	1. Do Load Products and Delete Product function
-	1. Add spSearchProducts and spDeleteProduct in Procedures.sql
+	1. Add spGetProducts and spDeleteProduct in Procedures.sql